Cocacolonization: History

 The concept of Cocacolonization began at the beginning of World War II.
 Over time, some countries resisted the American soft drink while others openly accepted it.
-To all, it represented America and her culture and at a majority of major historical events during the 20th century, Coke was in attendance.
+To all, it represented America and its culture and at a majority of major historical events during the 20th century, Coke was in attendance.

-“Although the brand dates back to the late 1880s, the basic brand proposition - Coca-Cola satisfies, Coca-Cola is a delightful, refreshing beverage - has remained virtually unchanged, as has the brand name and its distinctive logo.”
-The image of the Coca-Cola continues today: “The brand is seen as traditional, patriotic, friendly, and American.”

 World War II

 When war broke out and American troops were sent overseas, the Coca-Cola company vowed that any American in uniform should be able to get a Coke for five cents wherever they were.
 As a result, the company built bottling stations in the Pacific and on the Western front.

 Nazis recognized Coke to be a "Jewish-American" drink.
 In response, the regime only allowed Coke in the country if it displayed a swastika on the bottle, which it did.
 In the Soviet Union, war hero Marshal Georgi Zhukov loved the drink, but Soviet leader Joseph Stalin viewed it as a symbol of American imperialism and forbade its consumption.
 As a solution, Coca-Cola developed a clear version of the drink bottled with a white cap and red star as a disguise to allow Zhukov to consume Cola without suspicion.

 On the Pacific front of the war, Coke had a tough time reaching the troops.
 To address the issue, the company created portable soda fountains that were distributed throughout the islands on the Pacific Ocean.
 Asian countries experienced Coca-Cola.
 According to the company, the drink spread throughout the islands because, "Coke symbolized the American way of life."

 Throughout the war, Coke dispersed ads for their soda all over the world.
 The majority of the ads displayed an American soldier drinking a soda with the natives of that country.
 If the ad was in a country outside of the United States, it was written in the native language of that country.
 Popular ads had positive images of Americans with Coke in New Zealand, Russia, the Philippines, Newfoundland, Italy, England, and in Poland.
 According to Coca-Cola, "From the jungles of the Admiral Islands to the officer clubs in the Riviera," Coke and America was there.